Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/getwarningsforfontsubstitution/_index.md

 ---
-title: Get Warnings For Font Substitution
-linktitle: Get Warnings For Font Substitution
+title: Get Warnings For Font Substitution linktitle:Get Warnings For Font Substitution
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to use the GetWarningsForFontSubstitution feature of Aspose.PDF for .NET to detect font substitution warnings when opening a PDF document.
 type: docs